Current Initiatives

 Key areas of focus:

-• Completely overhaul Yale’s managed desktop offering, providing the community a flexible, reliable, and secure computing platform.
+• Launch Bulldog computer to replace Yale’s managed desktop offering, providing the community with a flexible, reliable, and secure computing platform.

-• Enhance Faculty, Staff, and Students user experience by providing a virtual desktop offering (MyApps at Yale).
+• Enhance Faculty, Staff, and Student user experiences by offering a virtual desktop (MyApps at Yale).

 • Implement Hardware Asset Management, providing the community with guidance around procurement, tracking, replacing, and disposing of desktops, laptops, and workstations.